Tim Sheehy: 2024 election

 In June 2023, Sheehy announced he would run as a Republican against three-term Democratic incumbent Jon Tester in the 2024 United States Senate election in Montana.
-He was among the wealthiest candidates running for Senate.
 Republicans targeted the Montana election to gain a majority in the Senate.

+The election was notable as the most expensive in U.S. history on a per-voter basis, with spending estimated at $487 per registered voter, mostly attributed to out-of-state "dark money" groups.
+Sheehy was among the personally wealthiest candidates running for Senate.
+He received $8 million from Blackstone Inc. CEO Stephen Schwarzman and about $47 million from at least 63 other billionaires and 37 of their immediate family members.
+Tester raised and spent significantly more money than Sheehy.
+Sheehy won the election with 52.6% of the vote.